openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 data unless there's a breaking change making it impossible, in such case it should be documented.

 Given above we can define:
-- rollback as booting older deployment due to admin actions or unhealthy (red) boot
+- rollback as booting older commit due to admin actions or unhealthy (red) boot
 - upgrade as MicroShift version change from X.Y to X.Y+1 and resulting in data migration
 - downgrade as MicroShift version change from X.Y to X.Y-1 (or older) which is unsupported